 Stories like this inspired me to take my own journey from an overweight old dude whose idea of fitness involved the long walk between the couch and the fridge to completing 3 of the toughest events on the planet.
 Half marathon muddy obstacle courses designed to torture and stretch you called Tough Mudders, these things are brutal, something I never would have thought I could complete at one point.

-I hope you will be inspired after reading this to get up and conquer the obstacles in your own journey towards health.
+After reading this, I hope you will be inspired to get up and conquer the obstacles in your journey towards health.
 I'll be rooting for you!